RahimAbbas55/React-Quiz-Application/README.md

 <img width="1387" alt="Screenshot 2024-07-09 at 5 22 35 PM" src="https://github.com/RahimAbbas55/React-Quiz-Application/assets/101935846/cf4efd79-41a9-4f16-b791-4e0a0761c266">

-## NOTE: To get better understanding of "json-server", you can visit the site [JSON-SERVER](https://www.npmjs.com/package/json-server).
+### NOTE: To get better understanding of "json-server", you can visit the site [JSON-SERVER](https://www.npmjs.com/package/json-server).

+# Final Remarks:

+-> If you want a seamless experience with the project, simply download the project.

+-> Open the project in your IDE.

+-> Open terminal, write the following command **npm** **instal** **json-server**.(Make sure your have latest version of node installed.)

+-> Once the json-server is download, open 2 terminal screen in your IDE

+-> Write the following command in one terminal "**npm** **start**" to start the React app & "**npm** **server** **run**" to start your dummy API on your local machine.

+-> Refresh your React app page and enjoy!

+Feel free to use the project and in case of any queries or confusion related to the project, reach me out.

+Happy Coding😊

+# <- If you are unfamiliar with how to start React projects->
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).